villesalmela/CodeQA/README.md

 # Code QA
 ## Status
 The application is work in progress.
+[Status history](../../wiki/StatusHistory) is available on wiki.

 ## Objective
 This application will allow users to save their Python functions in a code library.
 The functions are searchable and browsable, publicly available for other users.